ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and add-on services requirements.
 Review the following requirements before you order your VMware vCenter Server® instance.

-* New deployments of vCenter Server instances with VMware vSphere® 6.5 or 6.7 are not supported.
+* New deployments of vCenter Server instances with VMware vSphere® 6.5 are not supported.
 * New deployments of vCenter Server multizone instances are not supported.

 ## IBM Cloud account requirements